 Are you ready for such a dramatic hair trend?
 Here are the photos of the most popular wolf cuts for long hair!

 #1: 80s-Inspired Long Wolf

 Indulge in a nostalgic and voluminous look by choosing an 80s-inspired wolf cut for your long hair for your next haircut.
-Short, shaggy layers are one of the best ways to create a big voluminous look to your hair.
-Avoid this haircut if you have very thin, very fine hair as it could potentially make your hair look too sparce and stringy.
-Ask for lots of texture in your hair to encourage any natural curl patterns to show off and define themselves.
+Short, shaggy layers are one of the best ways to create an extensive voluminous look to your hair.
+Avoid this haircut if you have very thin, fine hair, as it could make it look too sparse and stringy.
+Ask for lots of texture in your hair to encourage natural curl patterns to show off and define themselves.

 #2: Bright Copper Shaggy Wolf

-One of the greatest elements of a shaggy wolf cut is the fringe and wispy face-framing layers.
+A shaggy wolf cut’s greatest elements are the fringe and wispy face-framing layers.
 However, if you have fine hair, I suggest you avoid over-layering the haircut.
 Add vibrant colors like bright copper to give the illusion of full body hair.

 #3: Stunning Long Wolf with Bottleneck Bangs